spiral-nights/ai-group-chat/memory-bank/activeContext.md

 - The project requires a robust real-time communication layer.
 - AI integration needs careful consideration for both public and private interactions.
 - PWA features will enhance user accessibility and experience.
+- `phx.gen.auth` provides a solid foundation for the authentication system.